Ihsan-Abdul/Security-Monitoring-Alert-Triage-Splunk-SIEM-/README.md

 ### Prerequisites
 1. Splunk Instance: Download and install Splunk Enterprise (Free) or start a trial.
-2. Sample Data: The anonymized log samples used in this project are available in the `/sample-logs/` directory (See Next Steps below to create this).
+2. Sample Data: The anonymized log samples used in this project are available in the `Sample-Logs` directory (See Next Steps below to create this).

 ### Step-by-Step Setup Guide (Conceptual)
 (A fully reproducible guide with automation is a planned enhancement.
 The current project focuses on the detection logic and analysis.)
 1. Configure Data Inputs: In Splunk, set up dummy inputs for firewall, Windows, and Linux log formats.
 2. Ingest Sample Logs: Use the sample-log files to populate your Splunk instance with the events described in the investigation reports.
 3. Implement Detections: Search the SPL queries from the detections folder into Splunk searches.
-4. Configure Alerts: Set alert actions per the screenshots in the `Detections/` folder.
+4. Configure Alerts: Set alert actions per the screenshots in the `Detections` folder.
 5. Investigate: Run the provided investigative queries to trace the attack from initial access to lateral movement.

 ---